 Featured Post

-What Do the 4 Cups Mean at Passover?
+What Do the 4 Cups of Passover Mean?

 Many things related to Passover come in fours: four sons, four questions, four names of Pesach, and four cups of wine, to name the big ones, each with a special significance.

-Every part of the Haggadah is purposeful, and the four cups of wine in turn correspond with the four expressions of redemption mentioned in the Book of Exodus, where the Passover story is detailed.
+Every part of the Haggadah is purposeful, and the four cups of Passover, typically filled with wine or grape juice, in turn correspond with the four expressions of redemption mentioned in the Book of Exodus, where the Passover story is detailed.
 There are four promises G-d makes to the Israelites in Exodus 6:6-7

 1. “I will take you out…”